American Eagle

 American Eagle is a 37.19 m Sail Yacht, built in the United States of America by Goodick and delivered in 1930.

 Her power comes from a General Motors diesel engine.
 She can accommodate up to 26 guests in 13 staterooms.
-She has a gross tonnage of 70.0 GT and a 5.88 m beam.
+She has a gross tonnage of 70.0 GT and a 5.88 m beam, and she is built with a Wood deck, a Wood hull, and Wood superstructure.

 She was designed by United Sail Loft.

-The naval architecture was developed by Edward A. Goodick - she is built with a Wood deck, a Wood hull, and Wood superstructure.
+The naval architecture was developed by Edward A. Goodick.

 American Eagle is in the top 30% by LOA in the world.
 She is one of 217 sailing yachts in the 35-40m size range.

-American Eagle is currently sailing under the United States of America flag, the most popular flag state for superyachts with a total of 2002 yachts registered.
-She is known to be an active superyacht and has most recently been spotted cruising near the United States of America.
-For more information regarding American Eagle's movements, find out more about BOATPro AIS.
+American Eagle is registered under the United States of America flag, the most popular flag state for superyachts with a total of 2006 yachts registered.

 Specifications